Data Center Apprenticeship Programs: Your Complete Guide for 2026

 Unlike the IBEW, there's no single application portal for NCCER apprenticeships.
 Instead, individual contractors run their own NCCER-accredited training programs.
 You apply directly to the contractor.

-Major data center electrical contractors running NCCER programs include:
+Major data center electrical contractors with NCCER or apprenticeship-style training paths to research include:

-- Rosendin Electric — The largest employee-owned electrical contractor in the US.
-Huge data center portfolio.
-Their apprenticeship program is four years, fully NCCER-accredited, and they're actively recruiting in every major data center market.
+- Rosendin Electric — The largest employee-owned electrical contractor in the US, with a large data center portfolio.
+Check its official careers site for current apprenticeship and trainee openings by market.

 - Faith Technologies — Major Midwest and national contractor with a strong apprenticeship program.
 They'll often hire you with zero experience and put you through training.